derstich/NSX-PowerCli/README.md

 # NSXT-PowerCli-on-Policy-API
-This is a repository for PowerCLI Scripts to configure Objects in the Simplified UI (Policy API)from NSX-T 2.4 and above.
+This is a repository for PowerCLI Scripts to configure Objects in the Simplified UI (Policy API) from VMware NSX-T 2.4 and above.

 For general information about PowerCLI and Powershell, visit the official websites and the GitHub project pages.